anantshri1/NLP_Workbook/README.md

 # NLP Workbook

-A progression of Natural Language Processing (NLP) notebooks built during a career transition from theoretical physics to ML/AI research.
+A progression of Natural Language Processing (NLP) notebooks.
 Each notebook adds a layer of complexity — from lightweight feature engineering to fine-tuned transformers — on progressively harder tasks.